 The Precision Nutrition Level 1 Certification has recently been re-envisioned and refined.
 This latest version of the program includes:

-- new textbook, with the latest research in nutrition, exercise, psychology,
+- new text, with the latest research in nutrition, physiology, psychology,

 - new video lectures, one to go with each chapter of the new textbook,

-- new assessment forms and questionnaires to help you unlock your clients’ potential.
+- new assessment forms and questionnaires to learn more about clients.

 With the Precision Nutrition Level 1 Certification, you’ll learn nutrition coaching the right way, from the company that Apple, Nike, Equinox, Titleist, and professional athletes around the world turn to for advice and expertise.

-Now, more than ever, our certification is guaranteed to give you a one-of-a-kind education experience (and the path to become an incredible coach).
+Now, more than ever, our certification is guaranteed to give you a one-of-a-kind education experience (and the path to become a leading coach in your field).

 Extremely successful launch of ProCoach